OutSystems/docs-bestpractices/src/performance/logic/logic.md

 ### Remarks

-Please note that this invalidates code reusability - so, in some cases (especially when the output is not large) it is better to have isolated queries instead of a lot of similar ones.
+Please note that this invalidates code reusability - so, in some cases (especially when the output is not large) it is better to have isolated Aggregates instead of a lot of similar ones.

 ## Avoid using queries inside ‘If’ branches in preparation